Improve quality of health and productivity, while lowering direct and indirect costs.

 One of the best things about urgent care clinics is that they often save you time.
 Unlike the ER, where you can wait for hours, urgent care centers are known for being fast.
 Most patients are seen and treated much quicker than they would be at a hospital emergency room.
 This means you can get in, get out, and get on with your day without waiting for a long time.

 This quick service doesn't mean the care is not good.
-When you visit an Interstate Health urgent care clinic in Oak Ridge, our practitioners are experts at assessing your medical needs, deciding what treatments are most important, and providing effective medical attention.
+When you visit an Interstate Health urgent care clinic Near Me Oak Ridge, our practitioners are experts at assessing your medical needs, deciding what treatments are most important, and providing effective medical attention.
 They're prepared to handle a lot of different situations quickly and carefully.
 Whether you've got a small injury or a sudden illness, you'll get help quickly so you can start feeling better sooner.

 That's a big deal for truckers and other commercial drivers who need reliable, quality healthcare services during non-traditional hours.